PigeonProtocolConsortium/pigeon-go-cli/ruby_tutorial.md

 ## Querying the Database

-The client offers some simple query capabilities and indexes.
+The client offers minimal query capabilities and indexes.
 More will be added at a later date.
 Please email `contact` at `vaporsoft.xyz` if you are interested in helping.
+Feature requests are welcome.

 ### Fetch a Message by Feed Identity + Message Depth